 What have we done?

-The Global Opportunities Team have been working with our Colleges, departments and European partners to ensure that we continue much as we have been.
+The Study Abroad Unit have been working with our Colleges, departments and European partners to ensure that we continue much as we have been.

 Erasmus preparations are covered in more detail in the students section, but places and membership are dependent on the ongoing negotiations.
 We are supporting the Universities UK campaign urging the UK Government to commit to continue funding study abroad opportunities for UK-based students, even if they cannot negotiate continued participation in the Erasmus+ programme.